Holbourne Island National Park: History

+The island was named Holburn Isle by James Cook on his 1770 voyage in the HMS Endeavour along the Australian east coast.
+It is now known as Holbourne Island and is protected within the Holbourne Island National Park.

 Holbourne Island became well known in 1875, when 18 survivors of the shipwreck SS Gothenburg reached its shores.
 Four survivors arrived on a damaged port lifeboat on 25 February, where they survived by eating raw bird's eggs and drinking rain water that had pooled in the island rocks.
 The following day, 14 survivors from a starboard lifeboat also landed.
 Because rescue was uncertain, the survivors engraved their names on the concave side of a large turtle shell, which is displayed in the South Australian Museum, on North Terrace in Adelaide.

 On 28 February, 15 of them set off in the starboard lifeboat for an island about 20 mi away to the south, which seemed to be more in the track of ships.
 A rescue ship sent looking for survivors of Gothenburg, picked up the group and took them safely to Bowen.
 The ship subsequently returned to Holbourne Island and rescued the three remaining survivors.